Michael Hutchence: Death

 Hutchence memorial at Northern Suburbs Crematorium, North Ryde, New South Wales.
 Inscription reads: "In loving memory of Michael Kelland Hutchence, 22 January 1960 - 22 November 1997.
-Beloved son of Patricia and Kelland, Brother of Rhett and Tina, Partner of Paula, Father of Tiger Lily.
+Beloved son of Patricia and Kelland, brother of Rhett and Tina, partner of Paula, father of Tiger Lily.
 A sensitive and loving soul who touched hearts around the world.
 So dearly loved - so sadly missed.
 'Stay young'.
 Ashes Scattered in Rose Bay 22 January 1998."

 On 22 November 1997, at the age of 37, Hutchence was found dead in his room at the Ritz-Carlton hotel in the Double Bay suburb of Sydney.
 His cause of death was recorded as suicide by hanging.
-Actress Kym Wilson, who visited Hutchence in his hotel room the previous evening, was the last person to see him alive.

-Earlier that year, Hutchence and INXS had started a world tour to support the April 1997 release of Elegantly Wasted.
-The final 20th anniversary tour was to occur in Australia in November and December.
-During the tour, Paula Yates planned to visit Hutchence with their daughter and Yates's three other children, but Bob Geldof had taken legal action to prevent the visit.
+Earlier that year, Hutchence had started a world tour with INXS to support the April 1997 release of their tenth studio album Elegantly Wasted.
+The band's final 20th anniversary tour was to occur in Australia in November and December 1997.
+The first concert of the tour was scheduled for 23 November in Sydney, where the band rehearsed on 21 November.

+During the tour, Paula Yates planned to visit Hutchence in Sydney for Christmas and stay for three months with their daughter and two of Yates's three other children, Peaches and Pixie, but her ongoing custody battle with ex-husband Bob Geldof prevented the visit from happening.
 Geldof and Yates each gave police statements concerning the phone calls they exchanged with Hutchence on the morning of his death, but did not volunteer their phone records.
 Yates's statement on 26 November indicated that she had informed Hutchence of the Geldof girls' custody hearing being adjourned until 17 December, which meant that Yates would not be able to bring their daughter and the Geldof girls to Australia for a visit as previously intended.
 According to Yates, Hutchence "was frightened and couldn't stand a minute more without his baby ... [he] was terribly upset and he said 'I don't know how I'll live without seeing Tiger'."
 She indicated that Hutchence said he was going to call Geldof "to let the girls come to Australia".
 Geldof's police statements and evidence to the coroner indicated he did receive a call from Hutchence, who was "hectoring and abusive and threatening" during their phone conversation.
 The occupant in the room next to Hutchence's heard a loud male voice and swearing at about 5:00 am; the coroner was satisfied that this was Hutchence arguing with Geldof.